mattan11/rwd-calories-table/README.md

 HTML

 SCSS
+-media queries

 JavaScript

 Webpack

 ## What have I learned
-This project helped me how to efficently change view rendering by
+This project helps me how to efficently build layouts for different screen resolution.